Drawdowns and Variance

 Drawdowns are not if — they're when.
 They test your discipline, mindset, and trust in your system.

-In this post, we’ll cover:
+In this lesson, we cover:

 A drawdown is the drop from your peak equity to a valley before the next new high.

-Variance is the natural randomness in your trading outcomes—even with a valid edge.
+Variance is the natural randomness in your trading outcomes — even with a valid edge.

 Variance is what causes losing streaks — not bad strategy.
+(See Aaron Brown, Red-Blooded Risk, and Ralph Vince's work on path-dependent leverage for the underlying mathematics.)

 A profitable edge does not win every time.
 It wins over time.